SplittedSpace/harper-zmk-config/README.md

-# ZMK Layot for SplittedSpace Harper keyboard
+# ZMK Layot for Harper keyboard by splitted.space